 WV WORKS is West Virginia’s TANF Program that provides monthly cash assistance to eligible families.
 The goal is to assist poorest families become self-sufficient.

-Eligible families of three with no income may receive $340 each month and it’s limited to no more than 60 months of cash assistance.1
+Eligible families of three with no income may receive $340 each month and it’s limited to no more than 60 months of cash assistance.

 Those receiving cash benefits are required to attend an orientation and sign a Personal Responsibility Contract (PRC) — supposedly a plan of activities you will do to help you get a job and support your family on your own.

 WV WORKS is a work participation program.
-If you receive WV WORKS, you may have to spend 6 weeks out of each 12 months looking for a job.
+If you receive WV WORKS, you’re required to spend 6 weeks out of each 12 months looking for a job.

-After 24 months of cash assistance, you have to work an average of at least 25 hours a week.
+After 24 months of cash assistance, you’re expected to work an average of at least 25 hours a week.
 If you do not, your case can be closed.

-Applications may be made at DHHR’s local office or electronically via inROADS.
+Applications may be made at DHHR’s local office or electronically via WV PATH.
 Once your application is filed, an eligibility interview will be arranged.

-You can also use the “pre-screener” to find out if you may qualify for benefits offered by the state of West Virginia, such as VW WORKS, SNAP, WIC, and Medicaid.
+You can also use the “pre-screener” to find out if you may qualify for benefits offered by the state of West Virginia, including VW WORKS.